Why CLP Compliance Matters In Scented Products

 Remember, not all CLP labels will look the same.

 Some may have lots of information, while others may be quite minimal.
 It all depends on the specific ingredients and their potential hazards.
-But no matter what, a fragrant product must have a CLP label, it should be clearly visible and easy to read.
+But no matter what, a fragrant product must have a CLP label, and it should be clearly visible and easy to read.

 The "chesty man" pictogram on CLP labels?
-That's a big no-no for me.
+That's a big no no for me.

 It signals potential respiratory problems, and I'm all about keeping those lungs happy and healthy.
 I steer clear of oils that could trigger toxicity when inhaled, harm reproduction, affect unborn babies, or even have the slightest link to cancer.